The ROOT mathematical libraries consist of the following components:

 For matrices whose size is less than or equal to 6x6, the

 InvertFast(Double_t &det=0) function is available.
-Here the Cramer algorithm will be applied, which is faster but less accurate.
+Here the Cramer algorithm is used, which is faster but less accurate.

 Using decomposition classes for inverting